Table of contents

 Cost of Downtime (per hour) = Lost Revenue + Lost Productivity + Recovery Costs + Intangible Costs

-These are the costs that are required to be accrued to fix the issue.
-These include, but are not limited to:
+The costs incurred to fix the issue includes, but are not limited to:

 These may not be as tangible as revenue and productivity costs, but they are equally important when deducing your real downtime costs.